jenningstcj/Elm-Workshop/readme.md

   , lng : Float
   }
 ```
-Then in the Main.elm file, import the previously created type alias:
+Then in the src/Main.elm file, import the previously created type alias:

 ```
 import SharedModels exposing (GMPos)